-Passed by the House of Representatives, but the American Health Care Act (AHCA) did not pass the Senate thanks to Republican Sen. John McCain who joined Democrat Senators to defeat the bill’s passage.
+Passed by the House of Representatives, but the American Health Care Act (AHCA) did not pass the Senate thanks to the late Republican Sen. John McCain who joined Democrat Senators to defeat the bill’s passage.

 Tragically, it would have benefited employers in five ways.

 Employers are still the biggest sponsors of healthcare insurance in America.

 Private companies paid 68 percent of their employees’ premiums while state and local governments paid 71 percent of the health-coverage costs in 2016, according to the Bureau of Labor statistics.

 But there is seemingly conflicting data.
 On average, employers paid 83 percent of health insurance premiums for single coverage and 72 percent of family coverage in 2015, according to Zane Benefits.

 However, it’s likely that both sets of data are correct.

 As each year passed, ObamaCare has been increasingly devastating to the national debt, which continues to skyrocket: